nikoelt/Its-Pico-Pi-Lap-Time/README.md

-# Lap Timer for BMW S1000RR using Raspberry Pi Pico

 ## Project Overview
-This project implements a sophisticated lap timer for a BMW S1000RR motorcycle using a Raspberry Pi Pico.
-The system utilizes GPS data to accurately detect when the motorcycle crosses the finish line and sends a pulse signal.
-This pulse starts a new lap on the screen.
-It connects to the middle of the three prong plug on the right hand side of the frame (K46).
-It features an LCD display for real-time status updates and a manual button for user-triggered pulse sending.
+This project implements a high-precision lap timer for a BMW S1000RR Motorbike using a Raspberry Pi Pico.
+The system utilizes GPS data to accurately detect when the bike crosses predefined finish lines and sends a pulse signal to start a new lap on the bike's dashboard.
+It connects to the pins of the three-prong plug on the right-hand side of the frame (K46).
+The system features an LCD display for real-time status updates, a manual button for user-triggered pulse sending, and a debug mode for on-the-fly diagnostics.
+However it's designed to be hidden under the tank cover

 ## Key Features
-- GPS-based lap timing with finish line detection
+- GPS-based lap timing with multi-track finish line detection
-- Adaptive Kalman filtering for improved GPS accuracy
+- Adaptive Kalman filtering for enhanced GPS accuracy
-- LCD display for system status visualization
+- LCD display for real-time system status visualization
-- Manual pulse triggering via button press
+- Dual-button interface: manual pulse triggering and debug mode toggle
-- Error handling and logging for robust operation
+- Robust error handling and comprehensive logging system
-- Power management considerations
+- Power-efficient operation for extended battery life
+- Configurable for infinate race tracks, anything can be a finish line

 ## Hardware Components
 - Raspberry Pi Pico
-- GNSS (GPS) module (I used https://www.waveshare.com/wiki/Pico-GPS-L76B - code overclocks module to 10hz sampling rate)
+- GNSS (GPS) module: I used Waveshare Pico-GPS-L76B (overclocked to 10Hz sampling rate)
-- LCD display (I used www.waveshare.com/wiki/Pico-LCD-1.14)
+- LCD display: I used Waveshare Pico-LCD-1.14
-- Pulse output pin (for timing system integration) - Uses Raspberry Pi Pico for this
+- Pulse output: Directly from Raspberry Pi Pico
-- User input button - Uses LCD display controls for this
+- User input buttons: Utilizing LCD display controls
-- Relay - (I used KS0011 Keystudio 5V https://wiki.keyestudio.com/Ks0011_keyestudio_5V_Relay_Module)
+- Relay: KS0011 Keystudio 5V Relay Module (You should use a solid state relay, I used this one because it was collecting dust in a drawer)
-- 4.7K Resistor - to drop voltage from 12V to 10V (S1000RR specific requirement)
+- Voltage step down: aka 4.7K Resistor (to step down 12V to 10V for S1000RR compatibility)

-## Code Structure and Functionality
+## Software Architecture

-### Pin Configuration
+### AdaptiveKalmanFilter Class
-The code begins by defining pins for various peripherals:
-- GNSS module (TX and RX)
-- Pulse output
-- User button
-- LCD display (SCK, MOSI, CS, DC, RST, BL)

-### Adaptive Kalman Filter
-A custom `AdaptiveKalmanFilter` class is implemented to enhance GPS data accuracy:
+- Implements a Kalman filter with dynamic process variance adjustment
-- Dynamically adjusts process variance based on motorcycle velocity
+- Enhances GPS data accuracy based on motorcycle velocity
-- Provides smoothed latitude and longitude estimates
-- Improves finish line crossing detection accuracy
+- Crucial for precise finish line detection and timing

 ### GPSLapTrigger Class
-This is the core class of the system, encapsulating all major functionality:
+The core of the system, managing all major functionalities:

-#### Initialization and Setup
+#### Initialization and Configuration
-- Configures UART for GNSS communication
+- Sets up UART for GNSS communication (9600 baud initially, then 38400 baud - for whatever reason this was the highest BAUD rate that was more or less stable on my board, even though it advertises 100K+)
-- Sets up SPI for the LCD display
+- Configures SPI for the LCD display
-- Initializes GPIO for pulse output and button input
+- Initializes GPIO for pulse output and dual-button input
-- Creates Kalman filter instances for latitude and longitude
+- Creates separate Kalman filter instances for latitude and longitude

-#### GNSS Handling
+#### GNSS Data Processing
-- Configures GNSS module for optimal performance
+- Configures GNSS module for 10Hz update rate
-- Parses raw GNSS data, converting to decimal degrees
+- Parses NMEA sentences, focusing on GNRMC data
 - Applies Kalman filtering to smooth GPS coordinates
-- Tracks signal validity and handles timeouts
+- Monitors signal quality and handles potential timeouts

-#### Finish Line Detection
+#### Finish Line Detection System
-- Maintains a list of predefined track finish lines
+- Maintains an array of predefined track finish lines
-- Uses line intersection algorithms to detect crossings
+- Utilizes line intersection algorithms for precise crossing detection
-- Interpolates precise crossing times for accurate lap timing
+- Interpolates exact crossing times for high-accuracy lap timing

-#### User Interface
+#### User Interface and Display Management
-- Updates LCD display based on system state (e.g., initializing, ready, signal lost)
+- Updates LCD to reflect current system state (e.g., initializing, ready, signal lost, debug mode)
-- Handles button press events for manual pulse triggering
+- Handles dual-button input: one for manual pulse triggering, one for debug mode toggle
-- Provides visual feedback for finish line crossings and button presses
+- Provides visual feedback for finish line crossings, button presses, and mode changes

-#### Pulse Generation
+#### Pulse Generation and Timing
-- Sends precisely timed pulses upon finish line crossing or button press
+- Sends accurately timed pulses upon finish line crossing or manual button press
+- Implements pulse scheduling for microsecond timing accuracy
 - Configurable pulse duration for compatibility with various timing systems

-#### Error Handling and Logging
+#### Debug Mode and Logging System
-- Implements comprehensive error catching and handling
+- Toggleable debug mode for enhanced on-site diagnostics
+- Comprehensive logging system with rotating log files
-- Logs system events and errors with timestamps for debugging
+- Captures system events, errors, and performance metrics

-#### Main Loop
+#### Main Operational Loop
-The `run` method orchestrates the system operation:
 - Continuously reads and processes GNSS data
 - Checks for finish line crossings and button presses
-- Updates system state and display
+- Updates system state, display, and logs
-- Handles GNSS signal loss scenarios
+- Manages GNSS signal loss scenarios and recovery

-### Power Management
+### Power Efficiency Considerations
-The code includes considerations for power management, particularly during signal loss, to optimize battery life in real-world racing conditions.
+- Implements sleep modes during periods of inactivity
+- Optimizes processing to reduce power consumption
+- Ensures reliable operation throughout extended racing sessions

-## Usage
+## Usage Instructions
-To run the lap timer system:
-1. Connect all hardware components to the Raspberry Pi Pico.
+1. Connect all hardware components to the Raspberry Pi Pico as per the pin configuration.
-2. Upload the code to the Pico.
+2. Upload the complete code to the Pico.
 3. Power on the system at the race track.
 4. The system will initialize, acquire GPS signal, and begin monitoring for finish line crossings.
+5. Use Button A for manual pulse triggering - (mostly to double check everything is actually working correctly - word of note, for the S1000RR the rear wheel needs to be in motion for the laptimer to activate.
+I used a rear stand but you do you boo)
+6. Hold Button B for 3 seconds to toggle debug mode for on-site diagnostics.

+## Customization and Track Configuration
+- Edit the `TRACKS` array in the `GPSLapTrigger` class to add or modify finish line coordinates.
+- Adjust `GNSS_TIMEOUT`, `PULSE_DURATION_MS`, and other constants as needed for specific requirements.

-## Future Enhancements...?
+## Troubleshooting
-- Integration with additional sensors (e.g., accelerometer) for improved accuracy
-- Wireless data transmission for real-time lap time reporting
-- Expanded track database with automatic track recognition
-- User-configurable settings via the LCD interface
+- If experiencing GPS signal issues, ensure clear sky visibility and check antenna connections.
+- For timing discrepancies, verify the accuracy of finish line coordinates in the `TRACKS` array.
+- Consult the debug logs (accessible in debug mode) for detailed system diagnostics.